appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

 -   **setFrom** `(from: number, options?: Options) => void` can be used to set the `from` property, which is useful while implementing pagination
--   **setAfter** `(after: object, options?: Options) => void` can be used to set the `after` property, which is useful while implementing pagination when the `type` of the component is `term`
+-   **setAfter** `(after: object, options?: Options) => void` can be used to set the `after` property, which is useful while implementing pagination when the `type` of the component is `term`.
+The `after` key is a a property of `aggregationData`.
 -   **setFuzziness** `(fuzziness: number | string, options?: Options) => void` can be used to set the `fuzziness` property
 -   **setIncludeFields** `(includeFields: Array<string>, options?: Options) => void`